-]].
-Press Command/Control and click the quill.jpg thumbnail to select it too.
+11. Press Command/Control and click the quill.jpg thumbnail to select it, too.

 You can open multiple images by simply selecting what you want and double-clicking.
-If you press Shift, you can select multiple contiguous (adjacent) files.
-Pressing Command/ Control lets you select multiple non-contiguous files.
+If you press Shift, you select multiple contiguous (adjacent) files.
+Pressing Command/ Control allows you to select multiple non-contiguous files.